 Definition of Cuddle therapy

 See how Cuddle Therapy can also be done with no contact when in times of pandemic.

 Through the practice of consent, where everyone’s agreement must be reached before anything happens, and the respect of Calia’s boundaries and everyone’s personal boundaries, a space is created where the participants feel comfortable, safe and respected enough to be able to explore their own needs, sensations and abilities to give and receive platonic physical contacts and, above all, to express themselves in consequences.

-More and more recognized in the United States, Cuddle therapy is not only about hugs and oxytocin, but is mostly a therapy by consent.
-Thanks to the principles of consent and the respect of personal boundaries (those of the client AND the professional AND / OR the other participants, in the case of Group Workshops), an environment is created where the client can learn or relearn how to respect and assert themselves.
-The client is then invited to be more attentive to their needs and boundaries and especially encouraged to express them; the client can then explore the physical contacts in an environment where they feel that their consent and boundaries are respected (and where they must also respect those of the other(s)).
+More and more recognized in the United States, Cuddle therapy is not only about hugs and oxytocin but is mostly a therapy by consent.
+Thanks to the principles of consent and the respect of personal boundaries (those of the client AND the professional AND / OR the other participants, in the case of Group Workshops (not available due to COVID-19)), an environment is created where the client can learn or relearn how to respect and assert themselves.
+The client is then invited to be more attentive to their needs and boundaries and especially encouraged to express them; the client can then explore physical contact in an environment where they feel that their consent and boundaries are respected (and where they must also respect those of the other(s)).

 Intentions of Cuddle therapy

 Allows you to safely explore your personal boundaries in terms of platonic physical contact as well as learn to express them.

 Allows you to learn to say NO to what makes you uncomfortable without feeling guilty about taking care of yourself.

 Allows you to learn to identify and ask for what you need without feeling guilty about taking care of yourself or being afraid of rejection.

 Allows you to learn to appreciate refusals without the feeling of rejection and to respect others’ boundaries.